Media Pluralism

 The law envisages that 90 percent is dedicated to media, 5 percent is for financing the self-regulation of media, and the remaining 5 percent is envisaged to cover operational costs for the distribution of funds.

-According to the Law, 60 percent of the total amount goes for TVs and Radios distributed by the Agency for Electronic Media, while 40 percent goes for Print and Portals distributed by the Ministry of Culture and Media.
-The fund can finance the media project related to topics such as EU integrations, cultural diversity, economy, science, education, environment protection, sport, human and national minority rights, the fight against corruption, civil organizations, agriculture, and tourism.
+According to the Law, the Agency for Electronic Media and the Ministry of Culture are responsible authorities for distribution of funds: 60 percent of the total amount goes to TVs and radios distributed by the Agency for Electronic Media, while 40 percent goes for print and portals distributed by the Ministry of Culture and Media.
+The Fund can finance media projects related to issues such as EU integration, cultural diversity, economy, science, education, environment protection, sport, human and national minority rights, the fight against corruption, civil organizations, agriculture, and tourism.

 In its media strategy adopted on October 19, the Government said that the state has a significant role in developing media pluralism.

-“That role is particularly important in an underdeveloped and limited media market such as Montenegrin, where private media are often focused on producting entertainment programs and formats that attract the audience.
-Prerequisites for media pluralism are transparent media ownership and sources of economic influence on the media, with positive state actions through direct or indirect subsidies”, it was said in government strategy.
+“That role is particularly important in an underdeveloped and limited media market such as Montenegrin, where private media are often focused on producing entertainment programs and formats that attract the audience.
+Prerequisites for media pluralism are transparent media ownership and sources of economic influence on the media, with positive state actions through direct or indirect subsidies”, reads the government strategy.

 Uneven state help to public broadcasters

-“At the moment, RTCG receives almost 20 times more funds from the budget than all commercial media together through the Fund for Media Pluralism.
-This enables the public broadcaster to take over the program and employees of commercial media without any control even though they themselves have a lot of redundant people on the payroll.
-This creates huge unfair competition”, Kadić Bojanić said.
+“At the moment, RTCG receives almost 20 times more funds from the budget than all commercial media put together through the Fund for Media Pluralism.
+This enables the public broadcaster to take over the program and employees from commercial media without any control even though they themselves have a lot of redundant people on the payroll.
+This creates huge unfair competition”, Kadic Bojanic said.

 The Law on Electronic Media also provides state budget help to local public broadcasters which are financed by municipalities.
-However, practices are uneven as the Law doesn’t determine the minimum amount of the general budget that should be provided to local broadcasters.
+However, practices show that the distribution is uneven as the Law doesn’t determine the minimum amount of the general budget that should be provided to local broadcasters.

-There are 16 local public broadcasters registered in Montenegro, of which 11 are radio and five are radio and television.
-Only a few of them are financially stable, such as television Nikšić and Gradska television in the capital, Podgorica.
+There are 16 local public broadcasters registered in Montenegro, of which 11 are radio broadcasters and five are radio and television broadcasters.
+Only a few of them are financially viable, such as television Niksic and Gradska television in the capital, Podgorica.

 "It’s very important that Montenegro have financially stable and professional public broadcasters.
 It is important to empower local broadcasters, as their audience trust is continuously increasing.
-Montenegrin authorities should understand their importance and provide them financial help such as in the case of RTCG”, Marković said.
+Montenegrin authorities should understand their importance and provide them financial support, such as in the case of RTCG”, Markovic said.